Sveva Caetani: Legacy

-Sveva's Recapitulation series was bequeathed to the Alberta Foundation for the Arts, and her remaining paintings and her estate were donated to the City of Vernon upon her death in 1994.
+The Recapitulation series was shown in solo and group exhibitions in Canada, including Vancouver, Nanaimo, Ottawa, Toronto, and Edmonton through the 1980s and 1990s.
+Sveva's Recapitulation series was bequeathed to the Alberta Foundation for the Arts, and her remaining paintings and her estate were donated to the City of Vernon upon her death in 1994, with the wish that they be used to promote and benefit cultural and artistic pursuits.